yangshun/tech-interview-handbook/README.md

 # Tech Interview Handbook

 Carefully curated content to help you ace your next technical interview, with a focus on algorithms and the front end domain.
 System design questions are in-progress.
-Besides the usual algorithm questions, other **awesome** stuff include:
+Besides the usual algorithm questions, other **awesome** stuff includes:

 - [How to prepare](preparing) for coding interviews
 - [Algorithm tips and the best practice questions](algorithms) categorized by topic